Coronavirus/Covid & HS

-Most with HS are concerned about Coronavirus, and those on a biologic are especially nervous.
+Most with Hidradenitis Suppurativa are concerned about Coronavirus, and those on a biologic are especially nervous.
 The Coronavirus strain (Covid-19) is new and "unknown" to us.
 The best advice is to wash your hands, don't touch your face, wash surfaces frequently and stay home, especially if you don’t feel well.
 Please be sure to follow your country’s guidelines.

 Do not stop taking your medications; if you are considering doing this please talk to your medical professional.
 There is no data on the influence of any medications, including biologics and immune suppressants, regarding Covid-19.
 If you have questions please speak to your doctor and/or providers; they should follow their current practice.

 If you feel you have come in contact with the virus or are experiencing any of the symptoms of Covid-19, take the necessary steps (links below); this is for everyone, regardless if you have HS or if you’re taking a biologic.

 Panicking, worrying, and stressing only causes lower immunity, and for many, can trigger flares.

 HS Covid-19 global registry to monitor and report outcomes of Covid-19 in Hidradenitis Suppurativa:

 Tell your doctor about this registry effort and visit the website for more info: https://hscovid.ucsf.edu/

 Below is an infographic showing the initial findings from the Global Hidradenitis Suppurativa COVID-19 Registry, which were recently published online in the Journal of the American Academy of Dermatology.
 We put together this infographic to help share the data via social media.